 The standards set by the board are addressed.

 Everything the board laid out in the curriculum is addressed.

+They plan to have their follow up materials be a copy of the presentation, a business card and a “know your rights” card.

 The applicant has a reasonable plan for making their training interactive with a minimum of one visual or digital material (such as a handout, PowerPoint presentation or poster) and one participatory period (such as a question-and-answer period or a breakout).